Rouizi/OC_project8/README.md

   - Adding a feature "sorted by"
   - Adding the feature "Last seen" in users profile

-All these features are added in the second version of this project you can find the source code here : https://github.com/Rouizi/OC_project11
+All these features are added in the second version of this project that you can find the source code here : https://github.com/Rouizi/OC_project11